 Turmeric has been dubbed the “Queen of Spices.”
 She boldly protects her subjects, bestowing many blessings.
 When you ingest this golden root, its powers quickly go to work.
-Following are 10 ways turmeric can get you glowing.
+Following are 10 ways eating a teaspoon of turmeric every day can get you glowing.

 Turmeric is native to Asia and a member of the ginger family.
 The root supplies the spice, which is ground into powder or formed as a paste.
 If turmeric sounds foreign to you, think of the bright yellow hue of curry and mustard.
 That’s turmeric.
 It’s also what gives these condiments their kick.
 It infuses food with vibrant flavor.